 With the Capital One Platinum you may be automatically considered for a higher credit line in as little as 6 months.
 This is highly appealing to anyone with fair credit or a thin credit history.
 In effect, the Capital One Platinum gives you the opportunity to improve your credit profile, then rewards you with a bigger and more useful credit limit for future use.

-The Capital One Platinum Card is a Mastercard, so you’ll still get useful Mastercard Platinum benefits, such as extended warranty, roadside assistance and travel accident protection.
+The Capital One Platinum Card is a Mastercard, so you’ll still get useful Mastercard benefits, such as fraud coverage and emergency card services.

 Minimum credit recommendation

 Fair to good credit, which is around 580-740.

 Why should you get the Capital One Quicksilver?